Who is Mary Mayhew?

 Mayhew has said that she’s vehemently anti-abortion and supports policy that restricts access to safe, legal abortion.Bangor Daily News

 [Mayhew] destroyed Medicaid in Maine.
 [Now], she will destroy it in the whole country.”

 Maine family physician

-As part of the administration, Mayhew plays a role in approving state requests to implement Medicaid work requirements — which would severely restrict access to the program.
-She’ll also likely play a role in greenlighting state efforts to block people who rely on Medicaid from accessing care at Planned Parenthood health centers.Planned Parenthood
+As part of the administration, Mayhew played a role in approving state requests to implement Medicaid work requirements — which would severely restrict access to the program.
+She also would have played a role in greenlighting state efforts to block people who rely on Medicaid from accessing care at Planned Parenthood health centers.Planned Parenthood

 Medicaid is the largest payer of reproductive health care coverage, paying for nearly half of all births and 75 percent of family planning services in the United States.
 Because of systemic barriers that make Black and Latina women more likely to be have low incomes and be uninsured, about 30 percent of Black women and 24 percent of Latinas ages 15 to 44 are enrolled in Medicaid — so, cuts to the program disproportionately hurt women of color’s access health care, particularly reproductive care.Guttmacher Institute

 U.S. Department of Health and Human Services (HHS)